bimmlerd/RatingSync/README.md

 * Add option to automatically generate/update playlists by rating and other attributes, according to user-defined rules.
 These should include ratings, genre, play count, folder, ...?
 * Add option to automatically delete one-star-rated files from your music libraries
 * Add messages and options to configure server remotely
+* Add possibility for a single server to manage multiple databases
+* Add option to instantly rate a song (everywhere) with a single command

 ### Changelog
 * [...]